Updated February 2026

 Summary:

-Customers in California may qualify for rebates to help cover the cost of plumbing and electric upgrades like heat pump water heaters, electrical panels, septic tanks, solar panels, and EV chargers.
-Available programs include TECH Clean California, SVCE’s Electrification BayREN BAMBE, Peninsula Clean Energy, SMUD, SCE, SVE, and tax credits from the federal government, including 25D and 25C.
+Customers in California may qualify for rebates to help cover the cost of plumbing and electric upgrades like heat pump water heaters, electrical panels, sewer lines, and EV chargers.
+Available programs from Golden State Rebates, Silicon Valley Energy, Peninsula Clean Energy, SMUD, BayREN, and SCE offer anywhere from $500 to $5,000 or more to help make the cost of upgrading to newer more efficient systems more affordable, especially for low-income customers.

 Available Rebates for California Residents

-New water heaters, electric panels, septic systems, EV chargers, and solar panels can be costly, but they can also significantly lower your energy bill and improve the value of your home.
+New water heaters, electric panels, sewer systems, and EV chargers can be costly, but they can also significantly lower your energy bill and improve the value of your home.
 Rebates and federal tax credits make it easier for you to cover the cost of upgrades like these so they don’t break the bank.

 Use the free tools below to check what you qualify for.
 Or, browse the directory of programs below to get critical info on available rebates, including how, when, and where to apply.